danzen/zimjs/docs.md

 When an app is first loaded it cannot receive keyboard events until it is interacted with.
 Interaction must be a mousedown or click - not just an over or move interaction.
 Often, we will make an intro Pane() or play Button() for a game, for instance, before playing sounds.
-In ZIM 014 we added a keyboardMessage() method to prompt for an interaction so key events are activated.
+In ZIM 014 we added a keyboardMessage() method to the Frame to prompt for an interaction so key events are activated.

 Also see ZIM Keyboard(), TextEditor(), TextInput() and MotionController() for various keyboard functionality.